Meteor and the Mighty Monster Trucks: Christian version

-A Christian version of Meteor, called Monster Truck Adventures, was produced and aired on The Church Channel and TBN in 2012, In this version, the race announcer would expound more upon each episode by reviewing its events and linking it to a Bible verse.
-This version partially removes references of Discovery Kids by replacing its logo with the Rising Star logo.
+Rising Star Studios produced a Christian version of the series, titled Monster Truck Adventures, was produced and aired on The Church Channel, TBN, and Smile from October 2, 2012 to 2020.
+In this version, a different race announcer would expound more upon each episode by reviewing its events and linking it to a Bible verse.

 It was also broadcast on the Australian Christian Channel in Australia.